Senimtra/wow-commodities-analysis/README.md

 * Auction data enriched with quality, level, item class, item subclass, description and image.
 * Clean and preprocess data to eliminate irrelevant or duplicate information.

-## Time Series Analysis ⌚
+## Market Analysis ⌚

-* Track the price changes of individual items over time.
+* Analyze market trends to identify patterns and fluctuations in supply and demand.
+* Create charts to show number of items available, volumes traded, and market value.

+## Item Distribution Analysis 🍰

-* Create a time series for each item and identify patterns such as weekly fluctuations.
+* Create charts to show the distribution of each item against other relevant features such as sales volume and popularity.
-* Analyze time series data to identify items that have a consistent pattern of fluctuation in price.

-## Clustering 🪢

-* Use a clustering algorithm to group similar items based on their price patterns.
+* This will help players understand which items are in high demand and identify potential opportunities for profitable trades.

+## Profitability Calculation 💰

+* Calculate the profitability of each item based on traded quantities and market prices.
-* Identify items that are traded in large quantities within each cluster to find potentially profitable items to trade.
+* Identify items that have high profitability and are currently underpriced in the market.

 ## Data Visualization 📈